TeamViewer

 FAQ

-Q: Can you open multiple TeamViewer sessions simultaneously?
+Q: Can you open multiple TeamViewer sessions at the same time?

 Q: What happens if you try to open a session to a device that is offline?

-A: Nothing, basically.
-The admin computer will try to start the session, but the remote device can't answer.
-Eventually, the request will time out.
+A: The admin computer tries to start the session, but the remote device cannot answer.
+The request eventually times out.

-A: For attended access, no...the remote user must accept and allow the session.
-For unattended access, with proper setup ahead of time yes.
+A: Not for attended access.
+The remote user must accept and allow the session.
+For unattended access, those prompts can be avoided only if unattended access was set up ahead of time.

-Q: I already own some TeamViewer licenses.
+Q: I already own TeamViewer licenses.
 Can I use those with FileWave?

-A: No. All licenses for using TeamViewer through FileWave are coordinated through FileWave licensing alone however we do not have a license key or anything special about the TeamViewer client so if you have licensed installs of TeamViewer then FileWave will connect to those no matter if they are licensed or unlicensed.
+A: No. TeamViewer use through FileWave is coordinated through FileWave licensing.
+FileWave does not use a separate license key or a special TeamViewer client, so FileWave can connect to TeamViewer installs whether those installs are licensed separately or not.